Have you ever thought about becoming a pest control technician? The industry is growing. According to the >

 , so it's important to do your research.

 The certification and licensing exam covers various aspects of pest control, including:

 Competency to diagnose various pest situations properly and efficiently

 Competency to recommend, prescribe, and implement appropriate pest control solutions

-The BLS estimates thousands of pest control technician jobs will be added to the job marketplace in the next decade.
+estimates thousands of pest control technician jobs will be added to the job marketplace in the next decade.
 There are many paths you can take to find a pest control technician job:

 Job postings are a great way to find your next job.
 Most people turn to online job postings.
 Job postings cast a wide net when employers are looking for qualified candidates.